Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 ### 3-3.
 Classic paper searching option
 In addition to searching with the default queries defined in the `query_list`, SS_crawler.py has an experimental function to find classic papers.
 Reading classic papers is educational: we can learn what papers have had what impact on future researches (and simply enjoyable).
 Semantic Scholar help visualizing the impact with the influential papers list, suitable for searching classics.

+To activate the classic paper searching option, set the `ifClassic` variable to `True` at the header.
+On the one-shot execution, use `-c` option together with `-o`.

 Modify `classic_query_list` to define queries for classic papers.
+Instead of searching every query, one of the query from the `classic_query_list` will be randomly chosen for a search.
 I usually set queries more abstract than ones in `query_list`.
 To modify the range and time window, change the variable `range_classic`.
 The default is `np.arange(1935, 2025, 10)`: here, one of the 10-year time windows is randomly chosen to search papers within the time window.
 Hereafter, the papers searched with the `query_list` are referred as "regular papers" to be distinguished from classic papers.

 ### 3-4.
 Change the default number of papers to be displayed
 Modify the variables `Npapers_to_display` and `Nclassic_to_display` for the regular and classic papers, respectively.